hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + network architecture: (see diagram)
     + starting w/ images w/ 784 pixels
     + encoding the pixels via 3 hidden layers into 30 real-value activities in a central code layer
-    + decoded those 30 real-valued activities back to 784 reconstructed pixels
+    + decoding those 30 real-valued activities back to 784 reconstructed pixels
     + using a stack of RBMs to initialize the weights used for encoding ($W_1, W_2, W_3, W_4$)
     + taking the transpose over those weights to initialize the decoding network ($W_4^T, W_3^T, W_2^T, W_1^T$)
     + training a stack of 4 RBM's and then unrolling them
-    + fine-tuning w/ gen gentle backpropagation to minimize the reconstruction error
+    + fine-tuning w/ gentle backpropagation to minimize the reconstruction error
     + using cross-entropy error due to logistic units
   + comparisons of methods for compressing digit images to 30 real numbers
     + real data